 - Activity.
 Children with anorectal malformations are often otherwise healthy; activity limitations are usually related only to the period around their surgical procedures.

 Many children with anorectal malformations require medications for various reasons.

 - Antibiotic prophylaxis.
 Urinary prophylaxis is used to mitigate the risk of urinary infection and urosepsis in children with risk factors for urinary infection such as urinary fistula, vesicoureteral reflux, or continent diversion.

 - Laxatives.
 Common laxatives include senna products, milk of magnesia, and propylene glycol solutions (eg, MiraLax, GlycoLax).

-Nursing care for an infant with imperforate anus include:
+Nursing care for an infant with an imperforate anus includes:

-Assessment of an infant with imperforate anus include the following:
+Assessment of an infant with an imperforate anus includes the following: